stronnag/mwptools/src/samples/crsf/README.md

 ## Credits

-Thanks to the ExpressLRS and inav projects for the necessary clues.
+Thanks to the ExpressLRS and INAV projects for the necessary clues.
+See also the [ELRS Wiki](https://github.com/ExpressLRS/ExpressLRS/wiki/CRSF-Protocol).

 ## Tools